makflakes/Using-Document-Similarity-to-Retrieve-More-Results-An-Analysis-on-Quran-Search-Engine/README.md

 ```

 ## Running the code
-This code is available in both python3 (/src) and jupyter-notebook (/jupyter).
+This code is available in both python3 `/src` and jupyter-notebook `/jupyter`.
 The code can be run using the pretrained and computed data structures or running it from scratch.

+### Precomputed vectors and data structures
+To run the code from pretrained data, you will have to download the pickle files from : [Pretrained Data](https://drive.google.com/drive/folders/1DWARVZnnqjK4xeCS3KTQ4b5Ky_EU_Ikz?usp=sharing) and place them in the `\pickle` folder of the repository.

 ### Running in jupyter-notebook
 Download the repository and open jupyter-notebook

-### Running from precomputed vectors and data structures
-To run the code from pretrained data, you will have to download the pickle files from : [Pretrained Data](https://drive.google.com/drive/folders/1DWARVZnnqjK4xeCS3KTQ4b5Ky_EU_Ikz?usp=sharing) and place them in the `\pickle` folder of the repository.